 What is the flu (influenza)?

 Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
 The flu is different from a cold.
 The flu usually comes on suddenly.
 People who have the flu often experience fever, chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue (tiredness).
 Some people may have vomiting and diarrhea, though this is more common in children than adults.

 Some people, such as senior citizens, young children, and people with certain health conditions, are at high risk for serious flu complications.
 The best way to prevent the flu is by getting vaccinated each year with a flu shot.

 What is the flu shot?

-This season's vaccine protects against the three influenza viruses that research indicates will be most common during the season.
-This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B (Hib) virus.
+This season's vaccine protects against three or four influenza viruses that research indicates will be most common during the season.
+This includes an influenza A (H1N1) virus, an influenza A (H3N2) virus, and 1 or 2 influenza B viruses.

 The vaccine takes effect approximately two weeks after it has been administered as antibodies (substances in the blood that protect against infection) accumulate and provide protection against influenza.
 Therefore, you may be susceptible to influenza during the two weeks after your flu shot.